 Refugees are forced to flee their homes and seek safety in another country, often times without warning.
 Migrants are people who make a conscious decision to leave their countries to seek a better life elsewhere.
 Read more about the distinct differences between refugees and migrants.

 How many refugees and displaced persons are there, and who makes up the majority of the refugee population?

-50 percent of the world's refugees are children.
+Half of all refugees are children.

 What are the options for resettlement?